 top of page

-All referees in the New England Rugby Referee Society are expected to adhere to the Code of Conduct in relationship to their referee duties.
-Referees are expected to live up to principles of professionalism and integrity as outlined below.
+All referees in the New England Rugby Referee Society are expected to adhere to the Code of Conduct in relationship to their referee duties, and they are expected to live up to principles of professionalism and integrity as outlined below.

 Professionalism

-• Indicate availability on the NERRS website at least 2 weeks in advance and inform assignors directly of any changes in plans less than 1 week prior.
+• Indicate availability on Match Facts at least 2 weeks in advance and inform assignors directly of any changes in plans less than 1 week prior.

-• Accept assignments through WTR first, not through direct solicitation by clubs, teams, players, unions, or conferences.
+• Accept assignments through Match Facts first, not through direct solicitation by clubs, teams, players, unions, or conferences.

 • Maintain a current knowledge of the Laws of the Game, their application, and the USA Rugby Game Management Guidelines.